vishvAsa/AgamaH/AryaH/mediterranian/platonism/vishvAsaH/_index.md

 ### Nature of Gods and myths
 See [sallustius](sallustius/).

+## Being
+Being in the wider sense encompasses the hypostases of Being (that is, ontōs on or “real being”), Life, Intellect, Soul, and Nature.
+It’s everything other than the One.
+The principle of Being answers the question "what", while the principle of Unity/ To Hen answers the question "who".

+**Ontic** refers to the domain of **Being** (essence/ousia) and finite beings.

-### Humans and henads
+### Emergence from henads
+Being as a kind of 'consensus reality' among henads.
+Being is constituted by the activity of Gods (who are actually super-essential henads).

+Polycentric manifold: the Gods are self-sufficient sources of Being itself; their “core” is unmediated oneness (*huparxis*).

+> "Positing “the One” prior to Being, in the chain of hypostases, is not a matter of subordinating Being to some further singular entity.
+Rather, it establishes prior to being a distinct *mode of existence*, establishing *unity* (individuality) as the primary and originary attribute of each thing"- [EB](https://henadology.files.wordpress.com/2018/11/butler2018_article_bhaktiandhenadology.pdf).

+> "The difference between the God's self and Their power opens the space of Being, which is also a space of mediated relations between the Gods through the expression of Their powers."

+### Ontic unity
+- Beings (humans, souls, objects, ideas) possess ontic predicates and essences—they exist *within* Being rather than as its sources.
+- Ontic unity is formal and derived, not the absolute individuality of henads.

 > "It is by no means certain
 > that there is a supra-essential "core" to our individuality
 > that would place us on the same footing as the Gods.
 > Platonists speak of a "flower" of our total self, on the one hand,
 > and of how we are individuated by divine action, on the other." - EB

-## Being
-- Being in the wider sense encompasses the hypostases of Being (that is, ontōs on or “real being”), Life, Intellect, Soul, and Nature.
-It’s everything other than the One.
-- The principle of Being answers the question "what", while the principle of Unity/ To Hen answers the question "who".
+The core of humans etc. is the fabricated ontic unity, not the hyperessential henadic unity of the Gods.
-- "Positing “the One” prior to Being, in the chain of hypostases, is not a matter of subordinating Being to some further singular entity.
-Rather, it establishes prior to being a distinct *mode of existence*, establishing *unity* (individuality) as the primary and originary attribute of each thing"- [EB](https://henadology.files.wordpress.com/2018/11/butler2018_article_bhaktiandhenadology.pdf).
-- Being as a kind of 'consensus reality' among henads.
-- Being is constituted by the activity of Gods (who are actually super-essential henads).
-- "The difference between the God's self and Their power opens the space of Being, which is also a space of mediated relations between the Gods through the expression of Their powers."

 ## Nous - the Ideal realm
 - the outer activity and effect of the First must be nous - pure and absolute “Consciousness”.
 Hence the the second “Hypostasis”.